 Toward the end of 2000 Dean formed pop-rock outfit Separation Street with Victoria Bramall (guitar/vocals), Joe Saitta (sax), Isabelle Kenny (bass) and Grant Watkins (drums).
 Numerous personnel changes, aborted and finally completed albums, and name changes (Dogma‘s Breakfast, Half, Chapter 11) followed, but The Phosphenes have stood the test of time, leaping into and disappearing from the Melbourne music scene according to the whims and focus of their members.

-Concurrently with The Phosphenes, Dean has played with a number of bands including Cousin Dad, Cowboy X, and The Falling Sky, as well as guesting with The Fish John West Reject and the Reservoir Frogs; but now is increasingly active as a solo performer.
-He is also a co-convenor of and occasional performer at the Darebin Songwriters Guild and runs the weekly open mic at the Dancing Dog Café.
+Concurrently with The Phosphenes, Dean has played with a number of bands including Cousin Dad, Cowboy X, Echidna Love Train, The Falling Sky and Dear Buffalo as well as guesting with The Fish John West Reject and the Reservoir Frogs.
+Now he’s increasingly active as a solo performer as well as bassist for Dom Rogers and the ’Scray City Rollers, drummer for Phil Hudson’s Grand Kompanions, guitarist/bassist/percussionist and producer for Madam Nightingale and songwriter/guitarist for Everything Under the Sun.
+He is also a co-convenor of the Darebin Songwriters Guild and runs the weekly open mic at the Sloth Bar in Footscray.